Kit de Waal: Education and career

 De Waal attended Waverley Grammar School in Small Heath, Birmingham.
 She worked for 15 years in criminal and family law and as a magistrate (Justice of the peace).
 She sits on adoption panels, worked as an adviser for Social Services and has written training manuals on adoption and foster care.

-She began writing for pleasure at an early age, and when her children were relatively independent, she decided to study creative writing, which she did at Oxford Brookes University, achieving a master's degree.
+She studied creative writing at Oxford Brookes University, achieving a master's degree.

 Her debut novel, My Name Is Leon, about a mixed-race nine-year-old boy, is set against the backdrop of the 1981 Handsworth riots and was published in 2016 by Viking (Penguin Random House) after a six-way auction between publishers.
 It drew on her personal and professional experience of foster care and the adoption system:

 I was brought up like that, I'm mixed race, I have adopted children, I’ve trained social workers.
 In 1981 I was living in Handsworth in Birmingham, where the riots were happening at the end of my road.

-The novel has won many accolades, being chosen as the Irish Novel of the Year Award 2017, and included on the shortlists for the Costa Book Awards for a first novel and the Desmond Elliott Prize.
+The novel was chosen as the Irish Novel of the Year Award 2017, and included on the shortlists for the Costa Book Awards for a first novel and the Desmond Elliott Prize.
 My Name Is Leon has been produced as an audiobook voiced by Lenny Henry, who has also optioned it for a television adaptation.